Burnsedia/burnsedia.github.io/src/content/blog/10-cli-tools-that-skilled-developers-obsess-over.md

 ---

-## List: 10 Tools Developers Obsess Over
+## 10 Tools Developers Obsess Over

 **1. Neovim** — The hacker’s editor.
 Lua plugins, LSP, no nonsense.
 Once you configure it, it feels like an extension of your hands.